yukihiratype2/rtree/README.md

 # rtree
-rust version of tree command
+tree command with color enabled by default